manavm1990/curriculum/docs/177/week-1/Assignments/hw-2.md

 Part of the purpose of writing this Gist is to practice your MD skills.
 The expectation is that you will use well-formatted markdown, with a single top-level heading (e.g. `# Reflections for Week 1`) and a few subheadings (e.g. `## GitHub`, `## Tooling`, `## Terminal`).
 You should also use lists, links, and other markdown features that you have learned about.
 The formatting is just as important, if not more important than the content.

-Upon completion, send the link to your instructor for review.
+Upon completion, submit the link to your Gist via the assignment in Brightspace.